awwkl/fetchpac/README.md

 make install
 ```

-### Customizations
+### Customization

 You can customize the display colors with 6 separate variables, 3 for the ASCII image, and 3 for the system and package information.
 Each variable has 17 color options.
-The final colors are selected, from high to low precedence: command-line arguments, /etc/fetchpac/fetchpac.conf, $HOME/.config/fetchpac/fetchpac.conf.
+The final colors are selected using, from high to low precedence: command-line arguments, $HOME/.config/fetchpac/fetchpac.conf, /etc/fetchpac/fetchpac.conf.
+There is also an option to randomize all 6 color variables, which can be used alongside force-setting one or more of the variables.

-More command-line options will continue to be added to customize the appearance, verbosity of displayed information, and explanations on package maintenance.
+More options will continue to be added to customize the appearance, verbosity of displayed information, and explanations on package maintenance.

 ### Why is it called fetchpac?